Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Algebras of Degree 8 and Exponent 2

 \section{Algebras of Degree 8 and Exponent 2}

 The essential dimension of $\operatorname{Alg}_{8,2}$ has yet to be precisely evaluated.
 In \cite{Baek:2011}, a lower bound of $3$ was provided, which was improved to 4 in \cite{McKinnie:2017}.
 An upper bound of 10 was provided in \cite{Baek:2011}, but the argument contained an error (which, if fixed, increases the upper bound to 12).
 This bound was improved to 9 in \cite{Chapman:2023}.
-The computation made use of the essential dimension of $(\mathbb{Z}/p\mathbb{Z})^{\times n}$ over fields of characteristic $p$, which again is 1 (\cite{Ledet:2004}).
+The computation made use of the essential dimension of $(\mathbb{Z}/p\mathbb{Z})^{\times n}$ over fields of characteristic $p$, which is equal to 1 (\cite{Ledet:2004}).
+The definition of the essential dimension of a finite group appears in \cite{Buhler-Reichstein:1997} and one can consult \cite{Ledet:2004} for the specific case of a finite $p$-group over a field of characteristic $p$.
+In short, the essential dimension of a finite group $G$ is the essential dimension of Galois extensions of $F$ with Galois group $G$, and in particular, $\operatorname{ed}(\mathbb{Z}/p^m\Z)=\operatorname{ed}(H^1_{p^m})$ (see Section \ref{cohomology}).

-In this section, we recall the discussion from \cite{Chapman:2023} on the essential dimension of central simple algebras of degree $8$ and exponent 2 over fields of characteristic 2, and improve the obtained upper bound with a small modification of the argument, which avoids using the essential dimension of $(\mathbb{Z}/p\mathbb{Z})^{\times n}$.
+In this section, we recall the discussion from \cite{Chapman:2023} on the essential dimension of central simple algebras of degree $8$ and exponent 2 over fields of characteristic 2, and improve the upper bound from \cite{Chapman:2023} with a small modification of the argument, which avoids using the essential dimension of $(\mathbb{Z}/p\mathbb{Z})^{\times n}$.

 \begin{lem}[{cf. \cite[Lemma 3.3]{Baek:2011}}] Suppose $F$ is a field of $\operatorname{char}(F)=2$, $K=F[i : i^2+i=\alpha]$ a separable quadratic field extension of $F$ and $Q=[a,bi+c)_{2,K}$ a quaternion algebra over $K$ with trivial corestriction to $F$, where $a,b,c \in F$.
 Then $Q$ descends to $F$. \end{lem}